Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/create-deployable-app/backend-api.md

 # Creating the Backend API

 These changes are already available in the repository.
-These instructions walk you through the process followed for create the backend API from the Console application:
+These instructions walk you through the process followed to create the backend API from the Console application:

 1. Start by creating a new directory: